docksal/docksal/docs/advanced/stack-settings.md

 - PHP 7.1 - `docksal/cli:2.1-php7.1`
 - PHP 7.2 - `docksal/cli:2.1-php7.2`

-For projects using a custom stack configuration check [here](../advanced/stack-config.md#php-version).
+For projects using a custom stack configuration, [check here](../advanced/stack-config.md#php-version).

 <a name="mysql-versions"></a>
 ## Using different MySQL versions